Sony Center

 What should I wear?

-Dress comfortably and consider the weather, as some areas may be outdoors.
-Comfortable shoes are recommended for walking.
+Dress comfortably for walking, and consider the weather when planning your visit, as some areas are outdoors.